-&lt;sup>13One may argue that strongly tied friends might be less likely to interact on Facebook, because strong ties often lead to other means of interaction (in-person, phone calls, texting, etc.).
-There is, however, a substantial body of research on social networks suggesting that more closely tied individuals use a greater variety of media to interact with each other online and offline rather than substituting these instruments (e.g., Haythornthwaite (2005)), further evidenced by findings that Facebook interactions can serve as an accurate proxy for real world friendship tie strength (Jones, Settle, Bond, Fariss, Marlow, and Fowler (2013)).
+12One might as well argue that strongly tied friends could be less likely to interact on Facebook, because strong ties often lead to other means of interaction (e.g., in-person, phone calls, texting).
+However, a substantial body of research on social networks suggests that more closely tied individuals use a greater variety of media to interact with each other online and offline rather than substituting these instruments (e.g., Haythornthwaite (2005)), further evidenced by findings that Facebook interactions serve as an accurate proxy for real world friendship tie strength (Jones, Settle, Bond, Fariss, Marlow, and Fowler (2013)).